A New Sun Rises Over the Old Land: Awards

-Sorin’s novel was a bestseller upon its release and remains widely read in contemporary Cambodia.
+Sorin's novel was a bestseller upon its release and remains widely read in contemporary Cambodia.
 In 1961, A New Sun Rises over the Old Land won the first Indradevi Literary Competition under the auspices of then-Head of State, King Father Norodom Sihanouk.
 During his speech, King Sihanouk commented on the role of Cambodian writers holding “a responsibility not only to literature, but also to nation-building”.

 It remains widely read in Cambodia today, and is still prescribed reading in many Cambodian schools and universities.

 In 2020, Fathers, a Khmer movie, had a script written as a palimpsest of the 1962 novel, using the cyclo of Phnom Penh as the battleground of social injustice in Cambodia.
 The film was submitted for the Academy awards.

 Translation

 Excerpts of the book were translated into English in 1974 and praised as models of contemporary Cambodian language by the Foreign Service Institute.
 The book was translated in full into English by Roger Nelson, curator at National Gallery Singapore, and published in 2019.
 This translation received the 2022 A.L.
-Becker Southeast Asian Literature in Translation Prize from the Association of Asian Studies.
+Becker Southeast Asian Literature in Translation Prize from the Association for Asian Studies.